p3t3rix-vsmods/VsProspectorInfo/README.md

         Examples: game:ore-emerald, game:ore-bituminouscoal, Cassiterite.
     .pi setsaveintervalminutes [1-60] - Periodically store the prospecting data every x minutes.
     .pi share - Share your prospecting data via the chat.
 Clients with this mod will update their own data based on the new information.
+    .pi aceeptchatsharing true - Accept prospecting data from the chat.

 Each command updates the respective configuration option.